stravos97/tech501-week2-app-deploy-scripts/README.md

 3. **Verify Scaling Policies:**

     - **Simulate Load:**
-        - Use tools like Apache JMeter or Azure Load Testing to generate CPU load on the VMs.
+        - Use tools like Apache Bench to generate CPU load on the VMs.
     - **Monitor Scaling:**
         - Observe the **Instance Count** in the VM Scale Set to ensure it scales out to three instances when CPU usage exceeds `75%`.
         - Reduce the load and verify that it scales back in to two instances when CPU usage drops below `20%`.